taka-wwjd/react-express-starter-kit/README.md

 * `routes`
   * A directory where Express router is stored.
 * `routes/name.js`
-  * It's a backend called from `views/Index/Welcome.jsx` and returning the application name.
+  * It's a back-end called from `views/Index/Welcome.jsx` and returning the application name.
 * `views`
   * A directory where React component is stored.
 * `views/Root.jsx`